y14e/uuid.js/README.md

 # uuid.js
-JS snippet for generate a UUID.
+JS snippet for generating a UUID.